mcData062143/zCleanTest2/README.md

 # zCleanTest2
-Test alternate route to github
+Test alternate route to github.

+I'm doing it now.